stefanistrate/dotfiles/README.md

     git clone --recurse-submodules https://github.com/stefanistrate/dotfiles.git
     ```

-2. Install configs for supported [tools](tools) with:
+2. Install configs for [supported tools](tools) with:

     ```bash
     ./install
     ```

-3. If needed, restore [backups](backups) manually by following each tool's instructions.
+3. If needed, manually restore backups for [optional tools](backups) by following their specific instructions.

 4. Change shell to `zsh` with: